hct-ux/preact-netlify/content/component/password-draft.md

 ---
-title: Password (draft)
+title: Password
 date: 2022-06-22T10:57:10.685Z
-description: >-
-  The password field allows entry of a single password and supports the following options:
+description: The password field allows entry of a single password, the policy requirement list is optional.

-  * State (default, error, disabled)

-  * Policy
 preview: https://ds.gbgplc.com/react/iframe.html?id=atoms-controls--password-elements
 dos:
-  - Consider using the password field for any particularly sensitive form information - for example - answers to backup security questions
+  - Consider using the password field for any particularly sensitive form information, for example answers to backup security questions
-  - By default the password must always be masked whether or not the password field has the “Visible” option enabled
+  - By default the password must always be masked whether or not the password field has the “visible” option enabled
   - Include the policy only when creating a new password - not when confirming an existing one
 donts: